qugu2427/godkim/README.md

 # GoDKIM
-A go module for verifying email with DKIM as described by RFC 6376.
+A go module for verifying email with DKIM as described by [rfc 6376](https://datatracker.ietf.org/doc/html/rfc6376).
-**WORK IN PROGRESS**

 ## Verify
 `Verify(rawMail string)` returns a slice of verifications results with one result for each signature.
 Verify also returns an error when verification has failed.